 I have also published a variety of articles and essays on such topics as the case of a North Carolina slave who killed a white man, the history of the Tennessee Supreme Court, the Southern Manifesto of 1956, and Roger B. Taney’s changing views on the slavery issue.
 A list of selected publications is included below.

-Currently, I am writing an undergraduate textbook on the Civil War and Reconstruction that focuses on the constitutional and political history of the period.
-Writing the textbook allows me to draw from my own scholarly work on law and sectionalism, to engage recent scholarship in the broader field of Civil War era studies, and to craft a compelling synthesis of the constitutional history of the mid-nineteenth century United States.
+Currently, I am writing an interpretative synthesis of the American Civil War and Reconstruction that focuses on the constitutional and political history of the period.
+Writing the book allows me to draw from my own scholarly work on law and sectionalism, to engage recent scholarship in the broader field of Civil War era studies, and to craft a compelling synthesis of the constitutional history of the mid-nineteenth century United States.
+It is an exciting project, which is nearing completion!

 M.A. and Ph.D., University of Florida